pnp/blog/content/post/pnp-batch-versus-microsoft-graph-batch-in-powershell-to-add.md

 items were created despite the script completed successfully in around 2 minutes.
-Below is a screenshot of the results of running the script which resumed the operation in case of errors like \"The underlying connection was closed\".
+Below is a screenshot of the results of running the script which resumed the operation in case of errors like "The underlying connection was closed".
 {{< image alt="reshmeeauckloo_0-1631978767171.png" src="images/blog/pnp-batch-versus-microsoft-graph-batch-in-powershell-to-add/reshmeeauckloo_0-1631978767171.png" >}}

 Microsoft Graph batch script